 Termination for Cause and Other Cancellation Events.
 On termination of an NEO's employment for cause (as defined in the applicable award certificate) or upon any other cancellation event prior to the scheduled conversion date for Morgan Stanley RSUs or transfer restriction date for Morgan Stanley stock options or option shares, all RSUs, stock options and option shares will be canceled.
-For our NEOs, a cancellation event generally includes: engaging in competitive activity during a specified period following a voluntary termination of employment (for awards granted with respect to fiscal year 2005 and thereafter, this is limited to a voluntary termination of employment satisfying the definition of full career retirement), improper disclosure of Morgan Stanley's proprietary information, solicitation of Morgan Stanley employees, clients or customers during employment or within a specified period following termination of employments regarding Morgan Stanley, following a termination of employment, a later determination by Morgan Stanley that the NEO's employment could have been terminated for cause, or an NEO's resignation of employment without providing Morgan Stanley advance notice within a specified period.
+For our NEOs, a cancellation event generally includes: engaging in competitive activity during a specified period following a voluntary termination of employment (for awards granted with respect to fiscal year 2005 and thereafter, this is limited to a voluntary termination of employment satisfying the definition of full career retirement), improper disclosure of Morgan Stanley's proprietary information, solicitation of Morgan Stanley employees, clients or customers during employment or within a specified period following a termination of employment, the making of unauthorized comments regarding Morgan Stanley, following a terminated for cause, or an NEO's resignation of employment without providing Morgan Stanley advance notice within a specified period.